-Last updated: October 12, 2017 at 3:36pm by Savanah – The House approved a bill by a 43-38 vote in April which would regulate online daily fantasy sports (DFS) betting, and it now heads to the senate for a vote.
-If passed, this would change the landscape since Alabama had daily fantasy sports companies stop offering contests last May since they deem it illegal.
-The state’s House Economic Development and Tourism Committee passed a bill to legalize a state lottery, but it did not pass the Senate by a 7-24 vote so it was not on the November ballot last year to let state voters decide.
-However, this year could be the year to let voters decide.
+Last updated: July 26, 2018 at 7:57pm by Savanah – Last April, the House approved a bill by a 43-38 vote which would regulate online daily fantasy sports (DFS) betting, but it got shelved in the Senate.
+If this bill, or a similar bill, ever gets passed it would change the landscape since Alabama had DFS companies stop offering contests on May 1, 2016 since they deemed it illegal.
+This year could be the year to let voters decide on whether or not to have a state lottery.
 Alabama would be the 46th state to have a state lottery if it passes, and it would bring in roughly $80 million annually in net revenue.

 Online Poker in Alabama – Estimated Date of Legalization: 2020-2021

 When it comes to gambling in the state of Alabama, they are pretty strict on their stance for the most part.
 Before we can start discussing which forms of gambling are legal and illegal, we must first look at the current laws they have in place.

 If you look at the definitions in their statutes, Section 13A-12-20 defines gambling as:

 “A person engages in gambling if he stakes or risks something of value upon the outcome of a contest of chance or a future contingent event not under his control or influence, upon an agreement or understanding that he or someone else will receive something of value in the event of a certain outcome.”

 Looking at Alabama’s definition of gambling, it’s pretty clear to understand that sports betting is illegal since something of value is risked on an event while having no control over the outcome.
 What is not as clear is if poker falls under illegal gambling.
 Poker is widely debated as a game of skill, not chance, and a player does have control to an extent on the outcome.